Remember those care-free days as kids when an afternoon power nap was the norm?

 But how long is too long?

-Naps that last more than 15 to 20 minutes can make you feel groggy for a while after you wake up.
+Naps that last more than 30 minutes can make you feel groggy for a while after you wake up.
 This is known as "sleep inertia".
 This would be a problem for those who must perform immediately after waking from a napping period.
-Anything longer (30-60 minutes) and you risk falling into the deeper stages of sleep which result in you feeling disoriented when you wake up.
+Anything longer and you risk falling into the deeper stages of sleep which result in you feeling disoriented when you wake up.
 A long nap or a nap taken too late in the day may adversely affect the length and quality of night time sleep.